MargaretW/Margaret-Triangles/readme.md

 ## Setup/Installation Requirements
 * create a [Github account](https://github.com)
 * fork the application [Here](https://github.com/MargaretW/Margaret-Triangles)
-* clone to personal computer incase of contribution to it. section
+* clone to personal computer in case of contribution to it. section
 ## Known Bugs
 no known bags however in case of any, kindly contact me as shown in the contact section.